 The School Board selects and retains the Board Attorney(s).
 The Board may use this checklist for guidance when it selects and retains attorney(s) and/or law firms for legal services.
 This checklist is designed for the Board to use a request for proposal (RFP) process to seek outside attorneys/law firms.
 The Board may also select an attorney without using an RFP process and adapt this checklist.
 The Board may also adapt this checklist and use it for an application process, if the Board seeks an inhouse attorney.
-For more information, call the IASB Office of General Counsel; see its current phone numbers at www.iasb.com/about-us/staff/#office-general-counsel.
+For more information, call the III.
+Association of School Board's(IASB) Office of General Counsel; see its current phone numbers at www.iasb.com/about-us/staff/#office-general-counsel.